The Eastbound Strangler site

 At the time, this was the address of the Golden Key Motel.
 These days, it is an empty lot, as the motel was torn down in 2015 after it suffered extensive flood damage.

-On November 20th, 2006, two women were walking their dogs along an access road behind the Golden Key Motel when they spotted one of the victims' bodies.
+On November 20th, 2006, two women were walking their dogs along an access road behind the Golden Key Motel when they noticed one of the victims' bodies in an adjacent drainage ditch.

 During a search of the area, the police discovered the remains of three more women.

-Although the killer did not cover his victims' bodies, the tall reeds beside the access road kept them hidden from view.
+It appears as though tall reeds beside the access road had kept their bodies hidden from view.

 Despite a $25,000 reward, the Eastbound Strangler has never been identified.